malstraem/vulkan-interop-directx/readme.md

 resource.Dispose();
 ```

-4. On the Vulkan side - create an image using a shared handle for memory import, then create a view and a framebuffer, see `VulkanInterop.CreateImageViews`.
+4. On the Vulkan side - create an image using a shared handle for memory import, then create a view and a framebuffer.
+See `VulkanInterop.CreateImageViews`.

 ```csharp
 var externalMemoryImageInfo = new ExternalMemoryImageCreateInfo(handleTypes: ExternalMemoryHandleTypeFlags.D3D11TextureKmtBit);